-In some areas you can get peaches year-round, but the best are available in late July and August.
-These are the peaches you dream about all year long.
-Fragrant and juicy, this fruit can be used in a number of recipes.
-Whether you want a dessert or even something new to add to the breakfast table, there are many delicious uses for this summer fruit.
-But before we get to that, let’s start with how you can save money on peaches along with some storage tips for preserving them.
+Whether you want a dessert or something new to add to the breakfast table, there are many delicious uses for this summer fruit.
+But before we get to that, let’s start with how you can save money on peaches and some storage tips for preserving them.

 Interesting Facts About Peaches